1

 CHECK-IN TIME IS 2:00 PM.
 CHECK-OUT TIME IS 12:00 PM.

-There is a Maximumof eight (8) people and two (2) vehicles allowed per campsite.
+There is a Maximum of eight (8) people and two (2) vehicles allowed per campsite.

 Quiet hours are from 10:00 PM - 6:00 AM.

 Check-in time is 2:00 pm.
 Check-out time is 12:00 pm.
 There is a two (2) vehicle and eight (8) person maximum limit per site.
 Quiet hours are 10:00 pm - 6:00 am.
-These are strictly enforced.
+These rules are strictly enforced.

-Pets allowed on leash only; must clean up after your pet.
-Dump stations and electric/water hookups are not provided.
-Do not drain your wastewater onto the ground.
-All vehicles must park on the pavement within your site, and drive at 5 MPH speed limit (please watch for children).
-Operation of green or red sticker vehicles are not permitted.
+Operation of green or red sticker vehicles within the campground are not permitted.
 Maps of the OHV areas are available at the Lytle Creek Ranger Station for free.
 Closest OHV areas are about 20 minutes away in the Cajon Pass.
 Must have current registration and operating spark arrestor.
-You are required by the California Vehicle Code to have a spark arrester, maintained and in effective working order, whenever you are operating your OHV on any forest-covered land, brush-covered land, or grass-covered land.
+You are required by the California Vehicle Code to have a spark arrestor, maintained and in effective working order, whenever you are operating your OHV on any forest-covered land, brush-covered land, or grass-covered land.

 Across the road from the campground is Lytle Creek, which offers a cooling place to relax and recreate.